-Greenebaum Enterprises’ Founder, Stewart Greenebaum, has over 40 years of real estate development experience.
+Greenebaum Enterprises’ Founder, Stewart Greenebaum, had over 40 years of real estate development experience.
 Stewart’s “muddy boots” beginning – learning the business first hand by walking the land and getting to know each community extensively – is ingrained in the company today.
 Homework, crucial to his ability to succeed in the early days, remains a company hallmark and is key to its industry-leading track record.

-Stewart has also received many humanitarian awards, including the BZD Humanitarian Award, Institute of Human Virology Lifetime Humanitarian Achievement Award and was named Philanthropist of the Year by the National Society of Fund Raising Executives.
+Stewart also received many humanitarian awards, including the BZD Humanitarian Award, Institute of Human Virology Lifetime Humanitarian Achievement Award and was named Philanthropist of the Year by the National Society of Fund Raising Executives.

 - Past Chairman of the Board, University of Maryland Medical System

 - Board of Advisors, University of Maryland School of Medicine